 - receipts, invoices or other supporting information together and sorted by date

 - copies of claims, declarations or other agreement-related documents that you’ve submitted

 Each option in your agreement gives details of the management activities you need to carry out.
 You must keep records to show your management activity for each option.

 For some options, you have to:

 - record management activities in on-farm diaries, such as applying fertilisers or pesticides

 - maintain stocking diaries to show when land parcels were grazed or supplementary feeding was used

-For more information on record keeping requirements see the handbook or manual relevant to your agreement in:
+For more information on record keeping requirements read the handbook or manual relevant to your agreement at:

 - Agreement holders’ information: Countryside Stewardship - a document in the manual for agreements that started in 2016 or 2017, or an annex in manuals for later years